For a diversified portfolio that maintains a static allocation, consider the Retirement Income Fund.

 Diversification cannot assure profit or protect against loss in a declining market.

-The principal value of the Retirement Funds is not guaranteed at any time, including at or after the target date, which is the approximate date when investors turn age 65.
-The funds invest in a broad range of underlying mutual funds that include stocks, bonds, and short-term investments and are subject to the risks of different areas of the market.
-The funds emphasize potential capital appreciation during the early phases of retirement asset accumulation, balance the need for appreciation with the need for income as retirement approaches, and focus more on income and principal stability during retirement.
-The funds maintain a substantial allocation to equities both prior to and after the target date, which can result in greater volatility.
+The principal value of the Retirement Funds is not guaranteed at any time, including at or after the target date, which is the approximate year an investor plans to retire (assumed to be age 65) and likely stop making new investments in the fund.
+If an investor plans to retire significantly earlier or later than age 65, the funds may not be an appropriate investment even if the investor is retiring on or near the target date.
+The funds' allocation among a broad range of underlying T. Rowe Price stock and bond funds will change over time.
+The funds emphasize potential capital appreciation during the early phases of retirement asset accumulation, balance the need for appreciation with the need for income as retirement approaches, and focus on supporting an income stream over a long-term post-retirement withdrawal horizon.
+The funds are not designed for a lump sum redemption at the target date and do not guarantee a particular level of income.
+The funds maintain a substantial allocation to equities both prior to and after the target date, which can result in greater volatility over shorter time horizons.

 The allocation to asset classes and fund will change according to a pre-determined "glide path."
 The glide path represents the shifting of asset classes over time and shows how the fund's asset mix becomes more conservative over time.
 The allocations shown in the glide path are referred to as "neutral" allocations because they do not reflect the tactical decisions made by T. Rowe Price to overweight or underweight a particular asset class or sector based on its market outlook.
 The target allocations assigned to the broad asset classes (stock and bonds), which reflect these strategic decisions resulting from market outlook, are not expected to vary from the neutral allocations set forth in the glide path by more than plus (+) or minus (-) five percentage (5%) points.
 While the funds do not guarantee a level of income, it continues to serve as a post-retirement investment vehicle with allocations designed to provide an income stream through retirement.